Actor Ezra Miller gets fine, probation after home break-in | Entertainment

 Actor Ezra Miller gets fine, probation after home break-in

-Miller was charged after police consulted surveillance footage and interviewed witnesses.Miller was arrested twice last year in Hawaii, including for disorderly conduct and harassment at a karaoke bar.

-Actor Ezra Miller pleaded guilty Friday to a charge stemming from a break-in and theft of alcohol at a neighbour's home in Vermont, one of a string of arrests and reports of erratic behaviour last year that stretched from Hawaii to New England.
+Actor Ezra Miller pleaded guilty to a charge stemming from a break-in and theft of alcohol at a neighbour's home in Vermont, one of a string of arrests and reports of erratic behavior last year that stretched from Hawaii to New England.

-Miller, who appeared in several “Justice League” movies and stars in the upcoming film “The Flash,'' agreed that by entering the plea and abiding by the conditions, they would avoid a three-month jail sentence for a misdemeanour charge of unlawful trespass, a $500 fine and a court fee, a year of probation, and conditions including continued mental health treatment.
+Miller, who appeared in several ''Justice League'' movies and stars in the upcoming film ''The Flash'', on Friday agreed that by entering the plea and abiding by the conditions, they would avoid a three-month jail sentence for a misdemeanour charge of unlawful trespass, but pay a USD 500 fine and a court fee, get a year of probation, and abide by a number of conditions including continued mental health treatment.

 Two other charges were dropped, including a felony burglary count that could have carried a sentence of 25 years in prison, but Vermont Superior Court Judge Kerry Ann McDonald-Cady told Miller the felony charge could be refiled if they fail to abide by the details of probation.